Emission standards in India: Construction machinery

 The standards are summarised in the following table:

 The limit values apply for both type approval (TA) and conformity of production (COP) testing.
 Testing is performed on an engine dynamo-meter over the ISO 8178 C1 (8-mode) and D2 (5-mode) test cycles.

-The Bharat Stage III standards must be met over the useful life periods shown in Table 11.
-Alternatively, manufacturers may use fixed emission deterioration factors of 1.1 for CO, 1.05 for HC, 1.05 for NO_{x}, and 1.1 for PM.
+The Bharat stage III standards must be met over the useful life periods shown in Table 11.
+Alternatively, manufacturers may use fixed emission deterioration factors of 1.1 for CO, 1.05 for HC, 1.05 for NOx, and 1.1 for PM.